korchasa/awesome-chatgpt/README.md

 ## Addons, extensions, plug-ins for integrating LLM into third-party applications

 - [0x676e67/ninja](https://github.com/0x676e67/ninja) (★1711 Rust) - The project is a reverse engineered ChatGPT proxy offering various functionalities.
-- [KoushikNavuluri/Claude-API](https://github.com/KoushikNavuluri/Claude-API) (★0 Python) - This project provides an unofficial API for Claude AI, allowing users to access and interact with Claude AI.
 - [PhoebusSi/Alpaca-CoT](https://github.com/PhoebusSi/Alpaca-CoT) (★2701 Jupyter Notebook) - Alpaca-CoT is a platform designed for easy integration and instruction-tuning of large language models.
-- [SciSharp/BotSharp](https://github.com/SciSharp/BotSharp) (★0 SCSS) - BotSharp is an open source machine learning framework for creating AI bot applications in the .NET ecosystem.
 - [ShishirPatil/gorilla](https://github.com/ShishirPatil/gorilla) (★11871 Python) - Gorilla is an innovative API store that empowers Large Language Models to effectively connect and invoke a wide range of APIs.
 - [WPeace-HcH/WPeChatGPT](https://github.com/WPeace-HcH/WPeChatGPT) (★1079 Python) - WPeChatGPT is an IDA plugin that enhances binary file analysis using OpenAI's gpt-3.5-turbo model.
-- [ahmadbilaldev/langui](https://github.com/ahmadbilaldev/langui) (★0 HTML) - LangUI is an open-source collection of beautifully designed Tailwind components specifically created for AI and LLM projects.
 - [ai-genie/chatgpt-vscode](https://github.com/ai-genie/chatgpt-vscode) (★1247 ) - An AI-driven pair programming extension utilizing ChatGPT for Visual Studio Code.
 - [bookfere/Ebook-Translator-Calibre-Plugin](https://github.com/bookfere/Ebook-Translator-Calibre-Plugin) (★1884 Python) - A Calibre plugin that translates ebooks into multiple languages using various translation engines.
 - [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) (★3389 JavaScript) - Smart Connections is an AI-powered plugin for Obsidian that helps users organize, link, and chat with their notes effortlessly.
 - [continuedev/continue](https://github.com/continuedev/continue) (★24336 Python) - Continue is an open-source autopilot for VS Code and JetBrains, designed to enhance coding with any LLM.
-- [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) (★0 Go) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
 - [gencay/vscode-chatgpt](https://github.com/gencay/vscode-chatgpt) (★3500 TypeScript) - An unofficial VS Code extension that integrates OpenAI ChatGPT into the programming environment.
 - [hiyouga/FastEdit](https://github.com/hiyouga/FastEdit) (★1318 Python) - FastEdit is a tool for editing large language models within a rapid 10-second timeframe.
 - [intitni/CopilotForXcode](https://github.com/intitni/CopilotForXcode) (★8024 Swift) - Copilot for Xcode is an extension that integrates AI coding assistants like GitHub Copilot, Codeium, and ChatGPT into the Xcode development environment.